If you’ve been following us, you know that we think employees should not have to memorize compliance training.

 Most of the "innovations" in the field—video, interactive e-learning, microlearning—seem to be efforts to promote engagement and memorization, attacking a problem that is both difficult and largely avoidable.

-It's like those videos where you see a dog trying to carry a stick into the house, but he keeps getting stuck because the stick is longer than the doorway.
+It's like those videos where you see a dog trying to carry a stick somewhere, but he keeps getting stuck because the stick is too long.
 And then the dog just keeps trying harder without ever realizing he just needs to turn sideways.

-Actually, here's a nice compilation video of exactly that from YouTube:
+Actually, here's a nice video of exactly that from YouTube:

 Haha, good doggo.
-Also, those dogs are what I will now think of when I hear people promoting some new "innovation" to help drive engagement and retention.
+Also, that dog is what I will now think of when I hear people promoting some new "innovation" to help drive engagement and retention.

 But to get to that "aha!" moment, you first need to understand why the memorization thing isn't happening (and just know that I'm somewhat conflating "memorization" and "learning" here).